NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions

-{\bf Generality of NoisFre.} Although this work focuses on the SRAM memory considering its {\it ubiquity in low-end IoT devices}, the presented NoisFre fingerprinting is applicable for other memories, including Flash and EEPROM memories validated.
-Besides, in principle, it can be applied to any other hardware fingerprints~\cite{pappu2002physical,ruhrmair2010applications} given that the raw digital fingerprint bits space is abundant.
+\Revsource{rev:simple_extraction}{Although our work focused predominantly on SRAM, considering its {\it ubiquity in low-end IoT devices and the simplistic nature of fingerprint extraction}, the NoisFre fingerprinting methods presented are applicable for other memories, including Flash and EEPROM memories validated in our study.} In principle, it can be applied to other hardware fingerprinting methods~\cite{pappu2002physical,ruhrmair2010applications}, given an abundant raw digital fingerprint bit space.